Aasif-github/Database/AWS/main.md

 ✅ Unlimited storage – Store as much data as needed.
 ✅ Highly durable & available – 99.999999999% (11 9’s) durability.
 ✅ Secure – Supports encryption & access control.
-✅ Cost-effective – Pay only for what you use.
+✅ Cost-effective – Pay only for What you use.

 💡 Example Use Cases: